InseeFr/Bauhaus/docs/en/getting-started.md

 `yarn test` runs the test watcher in an interactive mode.
 By default, runs tests related to files changed since the last commit.
 An other script, `yarn test:coverage` allows to generate a complete local report `Bauhaus/coverage/lcov-report/index.html`.

+Some Integrations tests are also available thanks to _Cypress.io_.
+You should use the `yarn cypress:open` command if you want to launch these tests on dev mode.
+For your CI, you have to use the `yarn cypress:run` command.

 ## Build

 To build the application, run `yarn build`.
 You can now serve the content of the `dist` folder with the HTTP server of your choice.